 Also, After Effects has many tools that make VFX editing a breeze in the park; you can do so much more with the interactive layer-based timeline and the composting methods present.
 You can create complete animation videos by incorporating Adobe Illustrator into your workflow.

 - Easy to create motion graphics, titles or advanced effects

 - Slightly tricky to learn for beginners

 - Poor video editing capabilities

 Our advice would be to use both in close tandem.

-Premiere Pro handles all the video editing and After Effects can handle all the animations, VFX, titles and any other motion graphics that your project might need.
+Premiere Pro handles all the video editing, and After Effects can take all the animations, VFX, titles, and other motion graphics your project might need.
 You can use Adobe Dynamic Link to transfer clips to and fro between the two programs without having to export and import them individually.

-Individually, if it is a simple animation, After effects can take care of it.
-If it is a simple video project, Premiere Pro can take care of it.
+Individually, if it is a simple animation, After Effects can take care of it, and Premiere Pro can take care of it if it is a simple video project.